-If you do decide to pull up the knotweed stems, we advise you store any waste in a Knotweed Removal Bag for removal.
+If you do decide to pull up the knotweed stems, we advise you to not remove the waste from site.
 Improper disposal of knotweed can cause further spread around your garden and elsewhere.
 Leaving any trace of knotweed waste on your compost heap may only cause it to regrow and spread further.

 Mowing Japanese Knotweed